-So you've decided to head to Spain for your next vacation.
+So, you've decided to head to Spain for your next vacation.
 Excellent choice!
 I know you will fall in love with the Spanish culture, sights, food, and traditions just like I did.

 Seville offers plenty of sights and activities to keep visitors busy but is also the ideal place to slow down and really take in the culture and overall atmosphere.
-The food scene in Seville is incredible...yet another reason to stay a little longer.
+The food scene in Seville is incredible...yet another reason to linger.

-Well, I'm here to help you with step two and answer the question of how many days do you need in Seville.
+Well, I'm here to help with step two and answer the question of how many days to spend in Seville.
 The answer depends on a handful of factors.
 What type of traveler you are, the style of trip you're looking for, and your overall budget.

-If you want the quick answer for the average tourist, three days is the golden ticket.
+For the average tourist, three days is the golden ticket.
 In fact, I already have a 3 day Seville itinerary already made for you!

-How many days in Seville for a first trip to Spain | 2-3 days
+How many days in Seville for a first trip to Spain | 2 to 3 days

-Seville is more manageable than bigger tourist cities like Madrid and Barcelona and it offers a more authentic vibe where you feel like you've traveled back in time.
+Seville is more manageable than bigger cities like Madrid and Barcelona.
+It offers a more authentic vibe where you feel like you've traveled back in time.

-If you're trying to fit in a number of cities on your itinerary since it's your first trip to Spain, which is completely understandable, two days will allow you enough time to feel like you saw all the musts and then move on to the next stop.
+If you're trying to fit in a number of cities on your itinerary since it's your first trip to Spain, which is completely understandable, two days will allow you enough time to feel like you saw all the musts and then move to the next stop.

-If you aren't squeezing too many places on your Spain itinerary, this is the place I would bake in extra time for a number of reasons.
+For those not squeezing too many places into your Spain itinerary, this is the place I would linger for a number of reasons.
 The city is absolutely beautiful and a joy to walk around and take in your surroundings.
-Stop by a shop here and there, sit by the river, find your favorite rooftop to sip on sangria as the sun sets, and just take a break from reality and feel like you've been transported to another time and world.
+Stop by a shop here and there, sit by the river, find your favorite rooftop to sip sangria as the sun sets, and just take a break from reality and feel like you've been transported to another time and world.

 Three days will allow you enough time to see all the sights, revisit a few favorite spots, enjoy a Flamenco show, join a walking tour, shop around Plaza Nueva, aimlessly wander the Santa Cruz barrio, and slow down a bit.